-Well known throughout Pennsylvania’s legal community for her consummate legal skills and uncompromising dedication, Kathleen Wilkinson served as chancellor of the Philadelphia Bar Association in 2013, only the sixth woman to lead this 13,000-member organization founded more than 200 years ago.
+Well known throughout Pennsylvania's legal community for her consummate legal skills and uncompromising dedication, it is fitting that Kathleen Wilkinson served as chancellor of the Philadelphia Bar Association in 2013.
+As only the sixth woman to lead this 13, 000-member organization founded more than 200 years ago, Kathleen's standing as a former chancellor represents a particularly remarkable milestone in a distinguished career.

-Kathleen built her practice and earned her reputation defending complex cases involving a variety of products, including medical devices and pharmaceuticals, as well as construction, premises and professional liability matters.
-A litigator with more than 30 years of experience, Kathleen is regularly entrusted by clients with their most difficult cases, frequently involving death and severe injury and exposures of up to $20 million.
+Kathleen built her practice and earned her reputation defending complex cases involving products, construction, premises, professional liability, employment, medical devices and pharmaceuticals.
+A litigator with more than 30 years of experience, Kathleen is regularly entrusted by clients with their most difficult cases, frequently involving death and severe injury in high-exposure cases.
 Her clients include a major insurance brokerage firm, construction companies and major products manufacturers.
-Well versed in the substance and subtleties of insurance policies, she also serves as a technical writer for self-insured municipalities.
+Well versed in the substance and subtleties of insurance policies, she also handles coverage and serves as a technical writer of insurance policies.

 Recognition and Work in the Community

-Well known for her strong leadership capabilities, Kathleen was appointed by former Governor Edward G. Rendell to serve on the Pennsylvania Interbranch Commission on Gender, Racial and Ethnic Fairness, a statewide committee charged with making recommendations to the three branches of government on eliminating racial, gender and ethnic bias.
+Well known for her strong leadership capabilities, Kathleen was first appointed by former Governor Edward G. Rendell and has served for more than10 years on the Pennsylvania Interbranch Commission on Gender, Racial and Ethnic Fairness, a statewide commission charged with making recommendations to the three branches of government on eliminating racial, gender and ethnic bias.
 She was appointed by the Pennsylvania Supreme Court to serve as a member of the Pennsylvania Rules of Evidence Committee from 2006-2008.

 Kathleen has served as chancellor-elect, vice chancellor, secretary and assistant secretary of the Philadelphia Bar Association, as well as co-chair of the State Civil Litigation Section, co-chair of the Ruth Bader Ginsburg Essay Competition, co-chair of the Rules Committee, and co-chair of the Women in the Profession Committee, among many other positions.
 She was elected to the Board of Governors and served from 2001-2003.